scrtlabs/SecretNetwork/docs/ledger-nano-s.md

 - Our binaries require Cosmos App Version `1.5.1` (if you only see a lower version available, like `1.0.0`, then you need to upgrade your Ledger firmware).

-- Hit "Install" and wait for process to complete.
+- Hit "Install" and wait for the process to complete.

 _Ref: https://github.com/cosmos/ledger-cosmos_

 ## Common commands

-These are some basic examples for commands you can use with your Ledger.
+These are some basic examples of commands you can use with your Ledger.
 You may notice that most commands stay the same, you just need to add the `--ledger` flag.

 **Note: To run these commands below, or any command that requires signing with your Ledger device, you need your Ledger to be opened on the Cosmos App:**
 ![](https://miro.medium.com/max/1536/1*Xfi5_ScAiFn6rr9YBjgFFw.jpeg)
 _Ref: https://medium.com/cryptium-cosmos/how-to-store-your-cosmos-atoms-on-your-ledger-and-delegate-with-the-command-line-929eb29705f_

-### Prepare your linux host to work with ledger
+### Prepare your Linux host to work with ledger

-Some users may not have their ledger recognized by their linux host.
-To fix this issue impliment the fix for connection issues on linux from the [ledger support page](https://support.ledger.com/hc/en-us/articles/115005165269-Connection-issues-with-Windows-or-Linux)
+Some users may not have their ledger recognized by their Linux host.
+To fix this issue implement the fix for connection issues on Linux from the [ledger support page](https://support.ledger.com/hc/en-us/articles/115005165269-Connection-issues-with-Windows-or-Linux)

 ```bash
 wget -q -O - https://raw.githubusercontent.com/LedgerHQ/udev-rules/master/add_udev_rules.sh | sudo bash